MayamaTakeshi/redmine_rt/README.md

   - Notification of issue changes (addition, removal, update of journals)
   - API method post_msg to permit to send message to channels
   - WebSocket endpoints to permit to subscribe to channels and send/receive messages thru them.

+It uses Ruby on Rails Action Cable to permit realtime notification of events (and for this, you need to have a redis-server installed somewhere).

-This plugin works with Redmine 4 and 5(https://github.com/redmine/redmine).
+This plugin works with Redmine 4 and 5 (https://github.com/redmine/redmine).

 (tested with 4.1.1, 4.2.2, 4.2.7, 5.0.0 and 5.0.2)

-You must install dependency plugin redmine_base_deface:
+You must install dependency plugin redmine_base_deface (a different version is required depending on the Redmine version):
 ```
 cd plugins
 git clone https://github.com/jbbarth/redmine_base_deface